Ginowine/emurgo-academy-project/README.md

-# emurgo-academy-project
+# emurgo-academy-project: loyalty and reward smart contract application
-This project aims to build loyalty and reward smart contract applications.
+This project aims to build a Solidity loyalty and reward smart contract applications.
 It enables businesses to reward customers and encourage customer retention.